gomescx/LSB-Music-App-POC/docs/current_work.md

-in app/ui.py on the Session list column:
-- turn the Session Metadata section to be expandable.
-- leave the clear form button inside that expander.
-- bring the Save Session button below that expander.
-- make sure the <⚠️ Unsaved changes> alert is displayed below the expander and above the <Save Session> button
+in app/ui.py on the Session list column, def render_session_list(): at lines 249 to 268, add the phase of the exercise (as per exercise table, phase column) after the name between [], add an icon of a senoid or wave. e.g. ['icon' 1] or ['icon' 23] or ['icon' blank]